WTA Finals: prize money, sponsors, attendance and more

 Where does the WTA Finals take place?

 The 2018 WTA Finals takes place in Singapore from October 21st until 28th (fan activities start two days earlier).
 The city became the first Asian city to host the important tournament in 2014 after taking over from Istanbul.
-However, this year’s edition will be the last to take place in Singapore’s Sports Hub [Watch a documentary about the WTA Finals in Singapore].
+However, this year’s edition will be the last to take place in Singapore’s Sports Hub.

 From 2019 through 2028 the WTA season’s final will take place in Shenzhen, China.
 The city was awarded the WTA Finals after real estate developer Gemdale Corporation submitted the winning bid that included the construction of a new venue with a capacity of 12,000.

 This means the pinnacle of the WTA calendar will remain in Asia.
 The Women’s Tennis Association deliberately chose to hold the event on the continent back in 2014, because it wanted to grow the women’s game in the area.
 Add that to the many other new tournaments in the region and with Li Na’s successes back then and current successes for other Asian players, like Naomi Osaka, this will hopefully raise tennis’ profile in the region even further.

 Apart from the singles and doubles matches, a lot more activities take place during the WTA Finals:

 - Fan village – player appearances, autograph sessions, activities, merchandise and more

 - Player practice sessions

 - Jason Mraz Concert